 Accounts Payable Invoices - Monies the District Owes: Vendors are required to submit all invoices directly to the business office.
-Invoices should be mailed to: FISD Accounts Payable, 302 Laurel Drive, Friendswood, Texas, 77546.
-Invoices that are emailed to the purchaser must be forwarded to Accounts Payable, except for ecommerce transactions.
-When invoices are discovered that have an address other than 302 Laurel Drive, the Accounts Payable department will call the vendor to correct the bill to address.
-Occasionally, an invoice will be mailed directly to a campus or department.
+Invoices should be mailed to: FISD Accounts Payable, 302 Laurel Drive, Friendswood, Texas, 77546 or emailed to accounting@fisdk12.net Invoices that are emailed to the purchaser, campus or department must be forwarded to Accounts Payable, except for ecommerce transactions (currently Amazon & Really Good Stuff), as those are emailed to Accounts Payable.
+When invoices are discovered that have an address other than 302 Laurel Drive, the Accounts Payable department will call the vendor to correct the "bill to" address.
 It is extremely important that invoices be processed for payment immediately so that late charges are not assessed.
-For items ordered using a purchase order and when the invoice is received at the campus or department, it should be promptly signed and dated verifying the goods/services were received, and forwarded to the business office for payment.
 Order confirmations are not invoices; do not send them to the Business Office as an invoice.
-The vendor will send the invoice to the Accounts Payable department.
 For purchases not requiring a purchase order (i.e. purchases under \$300 to a vendor), a Check Request shall be completed using the Skyward Finance Module.
 See the section on Check Requests for more information.
 Employee Reimbursements under \$300 shall be requested using the Payment Request Form; however, the Campus Bookkeeper or Department Secretary will enter the check request into Skyward for electronic approvals by the budget managers.
 See the section on Employee Reimbursements for more information.
 Occasionally a check may be needed prior to receiving an invoice (i.e. food delivery, DJ services, etc.) A Payment Request Form should be completed in lieu of an invoice with the appropriate signatures.
 If under \$300, a Check Request shall be completed using the Skyward Finance Module.
 If over \$300, send the Payment Request Form to Accounts Payable to be paid against the purchase order.